junxit/us-congress-bills-113/bill.md

   >       - **(III)** ensure appropriate consideration of proposals for which the principal investigator is an individual who has not previously served as the principal investigator of research conducted or supported by the National Institutes of Health;
   >   - **(B)**
   >     - **(i)** may, with respect to funds reserved under section 402A(c)(1) for the Common Fund, allocate such funds to the national research institutes and national centers for conducting and supporting research that is identified under subparagraph (A); and
-  >     - **(ii)** shall, with respect to funds appropriated to the Common Fund under section 402A(a)(2), allocate such funds to the national research institutes and national centers for making grants for pediatric research that is identified under subparagraph (A); and
+  >     - **(ii)** shall, with respect to funds appropriated to the Common Fund pursuant to section 402A(a)(2), allocate such funds to the national research institutes and national centers for making grants for pediatric research that is identified under subparagraph (A); and
   >   - **(C)** may assign additional functions to the Division in support of responsibilities identified in subparagraph (A), as determined appropriate by the Director;

 - **(b)** *Funding for 10-Year pediatric research initiative* Section 402A of the Public Health Service Act (42 U.S.C.
 282a) is amended—